Fibrations of $\infty$-categories: Left final/right-initial fibrations

 The next result gives universal left/right fibrations over $\LCorr$/$\RCorr$. \begin{theorem} Taking classifying spaces defines morphisms between symmetric monoidal flagged $\infty$-categories

 \end{theorem}

 \begin{proof} Taking opposites, the assertion concerning $\LCorr$ implies that concerning $\RCorr$.
 We are therefore reduced to showing the assertion concerning $\LCorr$.

-Corollary~\ref{fib.B.exp} gives, for each $\infty$-category $\cK$, a filler in the diagram among $\infty$-categories.
+Corollary~\ref{fib.B.exp} gives, for each $\infty$-category $\cK$, a filler in the diagram of $\infty$-categories.

-in which the right vertical arrow is the fully faithful embedding from the left final fibrations over $\cK$.
+in which the right vertical arrow is the fully-faithful embedding from the left-final fibrations over $\cK$.
 Lemma~\ref{fib.B.base.change} gives that the top horizontal functor in this diagram determines a lift of the functor